Sir Boateng Online

 Once, you have added the required modules, close the Device Library Selector.
 Select the Arduino Uno by clicking on it in the Object Selector.
 Now, move the mouse and click on the Editing Window to place the component on the schematic.

-Repeat the step above to place Eight sets of traffic light modules, the push button and the resistor on the schematic.
+Repeat the step above to place Eight sets of traffic light modules, the push button, and the resistor on the schematic.

 Step 2: Alignment and Orientation of placed components

 Moreover, you can also rotate a component in Proteus.
 This can be done in two ways.
 The mouse method or the keyboard shortcut.
 To rotate a component using the mouse button, select the component and right-click the mouse.
-Now depending on how you want the component to appear, you may either select “Rotate Clockwise“, “Rotate Anti-Clockwise“, and “Rotate 180 degrees“.
+Now depending on how you want the component to appear, you may either select “Rotate Clockwise”, “Rotate Anti-Clockwise”, or “Rotate 180 degrees“.

 On the other hand, you may also use the keyboard shortcut keys to change the orientation.
 To rotate in the clockwise direction, select the component or module and press the minus (-) of the numeric key.
 Likewise, use the plus (+) key to rotate anti-clockwise.
 Check the image below.